 Integration.
 SEL is integrated across multiple district priorities.
 The district’s new performance frameworks for students, teachers, principals, schools, and the superintendent are all based on the district’s SEL Standards, as is professional learning for all principals and assistant principals.
 Oakland is one of 10 California CORE Waiver districts that use SEL school-quality indicators to help schools align and prioritize resources and goals for student success.

 Oakland has created a network of programs, initiatives, and support systems based on the OUSD SEL standards to provide students and adults with multiple opportunities to learn and practice SEL skills and behaviors.
-These include an expanding restorative justice approach to discipline, African American Male Achievement in both elementary and secondary schools, and trauma-informed practices throughout the system.
+These include an expanding restorative justice approach to discipline, implementing the African American Male Achievement Program in both elementary and secondary schools, and trauma-informed practices throughout the system.

 OUSD’s focus on building the systems and structures to support SEL implementation has continued to improve district outcomes for both students and adults.
 According to evaluations by the American Institutes for Research (AIR), these include sustaining a systemwide priority of building positive climate and culture, stakeholder commitment to systemwide SEL, and clear roles and responsibilities to support SEL implementation.